uogbuji/versa/tools/py/pipeline/README.md

-# Versa pipeline

-Tools for constructing data transformation pipelines for Versa models
+A Versa pipeline transforms one graph's patterns and vocabularies to another, based on a set of declared rules for pattern matching and output graph construction.
+This module includes tools for implementing such pipelines.

 # Overview

-These tools provide a declarative means for expressing rules for transformation one data dialect to another.
+These tools provide a declarative means for expressing rules for transformation from one data dialect to another.
 For example, you might have data expressed according to in the [Dublin Core Metadata Initiative](https://www.dublincore.org/specifications/dublin-core/dces/) and you want it remodeled as Schema.org.

 Versa pipelines provide a framework for writing this conversion DC.
 The DC